Warning – this article discusses suicide.

-Take Gerry Doyle, for instance.
-From the outside he has a perfect life.
+Engineers Australia has hosted an Encouraging conversations on mental health within the engineering community webinar to normalise talking about mental health.
+One speaker Gerry Doyle FIEAust CPEng openly shared his mental health journey.
 Doyle is married to a loving partner, has five wonderful children, and is the respected CEO of engineering design firm Tonkin.

 A 2018 Swinburne University study called Measuring the psychological impact of work-related stress and related occupational factors in the Australian infrastructure construction industry, said the lifetime prevalence of depression in Australia is 16.6 per cent, but in construction, mining and utilities it’s around 25 per cent.

 Levels of “mood disturbance” in these industries are 2.5 times higher than the normal population, and 45 per cent of respondents met the criteria for being burnt out.
-These numbers have likely risen since the coronavirus has added greater uncertainty to the security of jobs and income.
+These numbers have likely risen since the COVID-19 pandemic and the current uncertainties the world is facing.

 It’s the same globally.
 A report from October 2019 by EqualEngineers, called Masculinity in Engineering, said more than one third of engineers in the UK (37.2 per cent) describe their mental health as only “fair” or “poor”.